Fuphoenixes/v-loading-plugin/README.md

 1. It is suitable for vue2.x.
 It can automatically monitor the state of asynchronous function and display loading according to its state.
 The effect is remarkable.
 2. [source code](https://github.com/Fuphoenixes/v-loading-plugin)
-3. If it feels good, give it a star, thank you.
+3. If you think it's good, please give a star.

 ## Install